John-R-Wallace-NOAA/adcomp/README.md

 ---

-## Informtion on the other CXXFLAGS in Makeconf
+## Information on the other CXXFLAGS in Makeconf

  -mfpmath is for generating floating point arithmetics for the selected unit (sse): https://gcc.gnu.org/onlinedocs/gcc-4.5.3/gcc/i386-and-x86_002d64-Options.html